 Best Practice 1: Planning

 Planning is one of the pillars of preventive maintenance.
 When tasks are efficiently scheduled, delays between maintenance jobs are minimized and maintenance resources are maximized.
-Scheduling maintenance tasks and creating a preventive maintenance management plan will list maintenance labour hours, materials, technicians and reasons for each work order.
+Scheduling maintenance tasks and creating a preventative maintenance management plan will list maintenance labour hours, materials, technicians and reasons for each work order.
 This information can be used later on for reports for the establishment of overall improvement strategies.
 The calendar feature of Moblity Work comes with two displays: a quick on the homepage showing the latest and forthcoming interventions and a full schedule version.

 Best Practice 2: Discipline

-The second pillar of an effective preventive maintenance (PM) program is discipline.
+The second pillar of an effective preventative maintenance (PM) program is discipline.
 Discipline means that the organization should stick to planned maintenance and reinforce the quality of maintenance work.
 Collecting valid fault data is one of the preconditions for the establishment of an effective preventive maintenance system.
 Therefore, to successfully implement preventive maintenance, it is important to have sufficient data on the failures to be evaluated.

 When production deadlines are approaching, equipment utilization rates are high and interventions on machines may be difficult.
-Furthermore, the objective of preventive maintenance program is the regular inspections where access to equipment is timely scheduled.
+Furthermore, the objective of PM program is the regular inspections where access to equipment is timely scheduled.
 Therefore, a good preventive maintenance program requires discipline and support of all involved teams to coordinate availability and create time for equipment inspection.